stormasm/nunotes/log/nuai.md

 ## Nushell AI Guidelines

+### Summary of the Document

+- Do not use the AI model to communicate with the PR reviewer if you are a native English speaker use your own words
+- Fully understand each line of code that gets submitted in a PR

-- Scope of this document
+### Scope of this document

 This document is about how Nushell contributors interact with the community as a whole most specifically in the context of Pull Requests (PRs) but also in other areas